basuhoward/krigsvold.org/heraldry.md

   and symbols as granted and be used distinctly to respect the heraldic authority and cultural heritage they represent.

-* Avoiding Misrepresentation: Mixing elements from different grants can lead to confusion or misinterpretation of the status or entitlements represented by the arms.
+* Avoiding Misrepresentation--Mixing elements from different grants can lead to confusion or misinterpretation of the status or entitlements represented by the arms.
 For example, using Maltese-specific symbols or additaments on a Westarctican coat of arms might falsely imply